-a.
-Site Plan

-- 1) the location of non-stacked guest parking for two carts within setbacks - 2) the location of the electric meter, including any necessary platforms or steps (cannot be located in setback) - 3) specify lay-down area for material storage - 4) the location Village address bollard(s) - 5) the location of the Village YES/NO garbage tag (see specific guidelines)
+- 5. The completed Roof/Paint/Color Applications - 6.
+The completed scaled Landscape Plan - 7.
+Final Schematic Drawings: - a.
+Site Plan (All Preliminary Site Plan requirements plus items below) - 1) the location of non-stacked guest parking for two carts within setbacks - 2) the location of the electric meter, including any necessary platforms or steps (cannot be located in setback) - 3) specify lay-down area for material storage - 4) the location Village address bollard(s) - 5) the location of the Village YES/NO garbage tag (see specific guidelines)

-Revised as required by the Preliminary Review indicating each change with a "revision cloud"
+Revised as required by the Preliminary Review indicating each change with a red "revision cloud"